How to Store Suits Properly For the Off-Season

 When it comes to storing clothes, breathability is key so the best option for delicate items is a cotton or linen container.

-Get the conditions right
+Get the Conditions Right

 To achieve the perfect suit storage environment, you need to choose somewhere cool, dark, and dry.
 Too much light can fade your colours, too much heat can damage fibres in the fabric, and too much moisture can cause mildew.
 Delicate items are particularly susceptible to these kinds of damage and could become completely unwearable.